How do I add analysis tags to an assessment?

 Name the analysis group and then click Add content.

-If you know exactly which remedial work you wish to select, find it and make sure it's checked.
+If you know exactly which recommended work you wish to select, find it and make sure it's checked.
 If you're unsure of exactly which lesson(s) you would like to be recommended, you can search for a specific topic using the box at the top of the page.
 Once you've selected the content which you wish to assign, confirm your selection.

 Now that the recommendations are selected, you are able to set a Recommendation Threshold.
 You'll need to click on the tag and enter a percentage threshold.
 This number determines at which performance thresholds the recommendations are made.
 The default is 0-70%, which means that if a student scores below 70% on any sections of the assessment this analysis group applies to, the recommendation will be made.